hckuo2/Cozart/README.md

 Silm your kernel with better configuration.

 ## Setup
-`make setup-qemu setup-linux debootstrap build-directives-db build-makefile-db`
+`make setup-qemu setup-linux debootstrap build-db`

-`make ubuntu-bzImage`
+`make build-ubuntu-vanilla`

 ## Run
-`./trace-kernel.sh ubuntu` and do things...
+`./trace-kernel.sh ubuntu /bin/bash` and do things...
 Ctrl-x to leave qemu.

-It will generate a .config in the kernel directory.
+It generates a `.config` in the kernel directory.